 A real oddity in the show was a trio of framed black-and-white photocopies of original sketches by Boleslaw Cybis illustrating “heating ducts in studio for distribution of heat, c.
 1942”.
 This would have been the Church Street studio although it’s not known which building(s) were depicted.
 It was probably one of the two accessory buildings because the brick carriage house containing the kilns was already brutally hot due to their operation.

-Browse other Boleslaw Cybis paintings and drawings posts
+Browse all of the Boleslaw Cybis paintings and drawings posts

 Name Index of Cybis Sculptures